 Currently, new bikes are hard to come by.
 Many popular companies are struggling with inventory, (for the sake of frustration, we’ve noted wait times where applicable.)
 But new isn’t always best.
 In fact, since cheap bikes tend to fall apart and often aren’t the most kid-friendly when it comes to proportions, a used quality bike might be more worthwhile.
 If it’s bike or bust this summer, we recommend hitting up your local bike shop, community bike swaps or good old-fashioned yard sales.
 On the bright side, if you have one your child has outgrown, there’s never been a better time to sell it.

-Check out the best bikes for kids below and don't forget the bike helmet!
+Check out the best kids bikes below and don’t forget the bike helmet!